Strata By-Laws

 Garbage and recycling disposal

-9.3 An owner, tenant or occupant of a strata lot will remove ordinary household refuse, garbage and recycling from his or her strata lot and deposit it in the containers provided by the strata corporation for that purpose; all garbage will be bagged and tied before so depositing and the owner, tenant or occupant will remove any materials other than ordinary household refuse, garbage and recycling from the strata plan property at his or her expense.
+(1) An owner, tenant or occupant of a strata lot will remove ordinary household refuse, garbage and recycling from his or her strata lot and deposit it in the containers provided by the strata corporation for that purpose; all garbage will be bagged and tied before so depositing and the owner, tenant or occupant will remove any materials other than ordinary household refuse, garbage and recycling from the strata plan property at his or her expense.
+Any unauthorized and/or illegal disposal, such as but not limited to tires, paint, furniture, drywall, auto parts, wood, biohazard materials, biomedical waste, electronics, etc., found in the garbage bin, recycle bin, or the organic bin will be subject to bylaw fine and chargeback of any related fees and fines for the unauthorized disposal.

 Bicycle Storage